South Dakota AG impeachment committee meets amid new claims

 The House has limited its investigation to Ravnsborg's actions surrounding the death of Joseph Boever, the man he struck and killed along a rural highway in September 2020.
 The attorney general has cast it as a tragic accident and pleaded no contest last year to a pair of traffic misdemeanors in the crash.

 His spokesman has not responded to requests for comment.
-Ravnsborg has mostly stayed silent throughout the impeachment investigation, but he has defended his conduct in limited public comments.
+Ravnsborg has mostly stayed silent throughout the impeachment investigation, including to the committee.
+Gosch said he did not respond to two invitations from the House committee to present his side of events.

+Ravnsborg, in limited public comments, has defended his conduct surrounding the crash.

 Noem and Price have been displeased by lawmakers who raised questions about whether Noem's administration applied undue pressure on prosecutors as she pushed for Ravnsborg to be forced from office.